Split Kenosha crowd cheers, jeers Rittenhouse not guilty verdict

 The jury, which appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.

-Rittenhouse could have gotten life in prison if found guilty on the most serious charge, first-degree intentional homicide, or what some other states call first-degree murder.
+Rittenhouse could have been sentenced to life in prison if found guilty on the most serious charge, first-degree intentional homicide — what some states call first-degree murder.

 Scott Graser Sr., of Omaha, was pleased with the verdict.
 “Had he been found guilty of lesser charges, I wold still say justice had been served.”